Window Cleaning:

 Water with detergent is typically enough for most windows.
 Store bought products often have extra effects like leaving the windows shiny, so consider your budget.
 Warm water is easier to work with but cold can work too.

 Start at the top and work down.
 Dirt will likely run down but don’t worry about that too much.
 The main concern is to avoid the water dripping down walls or onto floors, so be sure to keep your eye on that.
-The frames will generally have more buildup so be sure to be thorough: this isn’t just about getting it wet, this is about getting the dirt loose and out, too many people rely on squeegees for that part of the process.
+The frames will generally have more buildup so be sure to be thorough: this isn’t just about getting it wet, this is about getting the dirt loose and out, too many people rely on squeegees for that part of the process. - Squeegee and sponge away the dirt and you are left with clean windows.

 A squeegee doesn’t need to be expensive to be good, but there are two basic approaches to choosing one in terms of size: a good cleaner can use a small one in a zigzag motion and not leave streaks, but most people are better off getting a couple of squeegees that are approximately as wide as the windows being cleaned so you can do them in one comfortable stroke.
 For the frames clean sponges are fine, otherwise paper towel, especially indoors, is fine too.